luismartinezs/luis-martinez-site/drafts/sc2-outline.md

         - Need split second reaction time, either do right now or don't do them
           - Not doing them is more or less equivalent to letting small bad things happen
             - Good macro far outweights good micro
+  - SC2 is a real strategy game where you must build an economy and an army, and use it to defeat your opponent
+    - You must juggle your focus between building your economy and controlling your army
+      - Not easy
+  - Learning to play SC2 means learning a very complex skill
   - I was thinking "how can one become a better developer?"
+    - Web devlopment is a very complex skill
+      - So I asked myself: "What can I learn from SC2 that can help me learn web devleopment?"

+- 5. Give your habits (macro) priority over "urgent" stuff that shows up daily (micro)
+  - Life gets in the way of your plans constantly
+    - Improvise a party
+    - A friend tells you to go out and you do
+    - Someone calls you out of the blue
+    - Something breaks and you need to fix it
+  - Don't let the little stuff in life keep on distracting you from staying on top of your habits

+- 4. Establish habits designed to move you forward in life.
+  - Starcraft has "macro cycles", actions repeated every few seconds that push forward your economy
+    - Build workers, build more supply, train army, build new structures, scout the enemy
+    - Not doing those would mean your economic productivity doesn't grow, you use resources very inefficiently and you lack intel
+      - In short, you would be helplessly lost in a mess you created
+  - The macro cycles of life would be a set of habits that are repeated every X hours or days or weeks.
+    - For example: exercising, investing, reading, writing...
+  - Don't let your life be a mess
+  - Don't go aimless on your day to day, without knowing what to do.
+Set habits mindfully

+- 4.5 Put your habits in autopilot
+  - You already made the decision whether to do them, so just do them
+    - That will remove the need to decide whether you should do them
+    - It will free "decision-making energy" to spend in other things that are not habits

 - 1. Reshape your goals into something useful
   - Goal != winning this game